umazumder21/thelare_webvr_tutorial/lectures/DAY_TWO.md

 - arrange their photos on the screen using html formatting, maybe Anthony can go around helping people?

 ## Session 7 - Retro
 - students should take their bags with them
 - Sai/Jesus will clean up while Danny does retro so we can get DOLLAH OYSTERS

-## Alternative - Lets learn git
+## Alternative

-- create github account
-- create README.md
-- teach "git status", "git add .", "git commit"
-- enable github pages
-- go to your github page and see your helloworld